bethirahul/Neighborhood-map/README.md

         2. A drop-down menu to choose category - to filter out places with that category.
             - Options of this menu is taken from the categories of all places.
         3. A '_Clear_' button to clear the input field and reset drop-down menu to '_All_' places.
+    - _Listings_ can be scrolled up-down, if they don't fit in the page.

 9. **Search (filter):** Search is done as you type, for each character or option selected.
     - First, category drop-down menu (filter) is checked. '_All_' option represents all places.
 Selecting any other category option will filter out places which are doesn't belong to that category.